Let's look at some additional features and different types of grouping.

 tu-tu

-If you use multiple groups, it's not very convenient to remember them by number.
-It's much easier to use names.
+When programmers have multiple groups, they do not find it very convenient to remember them by number.
+It is much easier to use names.
 To do this, you must add ?<name>

 /(?<group1>ta|tu)-\k<group1>